Azure/azure-powershell/src/ConnectedVMware/docs/Update-AzConnectedVMwareMachineExtension.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`EXTENSIONPARAMETER <IMachineExtensionUpdate>`: Describes a Machine Extension Update.
-  - `[Tag <IResourcePatchTags>]`: Resource tags.
-    - `[(Any) <String>]`: This indicates any property can be added to this object.
-  - `[AutoUpgradeMinorVersion <Boolean?>]`: Indicates whether the extension should use a newer minor version if one is available at deployment time.
-Once deployed, however, the extension will not upgrade minor versions unless redeployed, even with this property set to true.
-  - `[EnableAutomaticUpgrade <Boolean?>]`: Indicates whether the extension should be automatically upgraded by the platform if there is a newer version available.
-  - `[ForceUpdateTag <String>]`: How the extension handler should be forced to update even if the extension configuration has not changed.
-  - `[ProtectedSetting <IAny>]`: The extension can contain either protectedSettings or protectedSettingsFromKeyVault or no protected settings at all.
-  - `[Publisher <String>]`: The name of the extension handler publisher.
-  - `[Setting <IAny>]`: Json formatted public settings for the extension.
-  - `[Type <String>]`: Specifies the type of the extension; an example is "CustomScriptExtension".
-  - `[TypeHandlerVersion <String>]`: Specifies the version of the script handler.

 `INPUTOBJECT <IConnectedVMwareIdentity>`: Identity Parameter
   - `[ClusterName <String>]`: Name of the cluster.